 Her writing is infused with contemplative practices in Yoga and Vipassana meditation and Mindfulness.
 Henrion’s poems and arts-related essays have been published in Beats, Bombay Gin (Summer 2019), Sandpoint Reader, Coeur D’Alene and Yareah Magazines.

-Henrion lives and writes along the shore of Lake Pend Oreille in Sandpoint, Idaho.
+Until recently she was a resident of Sandpoint, Idaho along the shore of Lake Pend Oreille.
 The contradictions of her experiences fuel her writing: raised by professional artists in New York’s Greenwich Village, an undergraduate degree in Psychology from Bates, a twenty-year executive career in Fortune 500 companies, an MBA from University of Puget Sound, twenty years as a singer/songwriter, an asset portfolio manager, and an MFA in creative writing.
 Her first book, Rerooted, was published July 2019.

 Rerooted (Turtle Moon Publishing) is a multi-genre, conceptual work with feminist intent.